Content on this page was generated by AI and has not been manually reviewed.

 Step 6: Running the bot in a real environment

 While testing locally is great, you’ll eventually want to run your bot 24/7.
-Consider these options: Discover the simplest way to check data in sql server: Quick Checks, Data Validation, and T-SQL Techniques
+Consider these options: How to turn on edge secure network vpn on your computer and mobile

 • A lightweight cloud VM AWS Lightsail, DigitalOcean, Hetzner, or similar